rust-lang/book/src/ch04-02-ownership.md

 This is too much ceremony: we have to use a tuple to give back the `String` as well as the length.
 It’s a lot of work for a pattern that should be common.

-Luckily for us, Rust has such a feature, and it’s what the next section is about.
+Luckily for us, Rust has a feature for this pattern, and it’s what the next section is about.